paper-engineer/minimal-site/examples/draft-updates.md

 *Path of Building player enters stage left*

-*A Planning & Development Assistant has been added to the team for this project.*
+*A Planning & Development Assistant has been added to the team for this project*

 # Meeting with Council...as expected